telesnathalia/Spatial-ETL/README.md

-This repository is shows works about Spatial ETL applications.
+This repository shows works about Spatial ETL applications.